HillsMakan/sydneyhillsmakan/src/content/partner/openpasskey_pty_ltd.md

 **Replace paper coffee stamp cards with a simple tap — secure, app-free, and brand-ready.**

-OpenPasskey is a digital loyalty solution powered by OnePasskey seamless authentication.
+OpenPasskey is a digital loyalty solution powered by OpenPasskey seamless authentication.
 It replaces physical stamp cards with a modern, tap-to-stamp experience that’s faster for staff, easier for customers, and far harder to misuse.

 **Why cafés are switching from paper to OpenPasskey**